nmfretz/investment-dashboard/README.md

 Back end server currently deployed on heroku at https://financial-investment-dashboard.herokuapp.com/

-Build the frontend for production with `npm run build`.
-Deploy the `build` folder.

 - Deployed from github subdirectory server using https://github.com/timanovsky/subdir-heroku-buildpack.git

   - add above github url as first heroku buildpack